apendley/magtag-iss-tracker/README.md

 Inspired by and based on [Simon Prickett's Badger ISS Tracker](https://github.com/simonprickett/iss-tracker) project, including use of ideas, code, and assets.

+The 3D printed case I used can be found on [my Printables page](https://www.printables.com/model/1255479-magtag-case).

 ## Features
 * Uses free APIs provided by OpenNotify and Geoapify to provide location data (API key required for Geoapify data)
   * When possible, displays city/count/district, state/region, and country information for current location.